eslager/Leaflet-Intro/README.md

     ]
   }
   ```
 In this file, we have a collection of features.
 Each feature has a geometry and properties.
-The geometry describes the geospatial attributes.
+The geometry describes the geographic feature.
 For instance, the first feature is a point located at lat: 0.5 and lon: 102.0.
 The properties are the non-spatial attributes.
 In this case, each feature has a name, and the line and polygon features also have a property that lists of the number of vertices in the shape.

 If you want to know more about GeoJSON, a good place to start is its [Wikipedia page](https://en.wikipedia.org/wiki/GeoJSON).
 Note that many open data portals make data available to download in the GeoJSON format, but it's also possible to convert data in other formats (like Shapefiles, CSVs, KMLs, etc.) into GeoJSON with various tools.